Fronti11/JavaFiddle/mockrunner.jdbc.example/readme.md

 * The main purpose of this framework is to write jdbc data access layer before creating the database of even deciding which database and which jdbc driver to use.
 * As long as we know which database behaviour to expect, we can completely write and test the data access object.

+####How it works
+Our sql data access class abstracts all sql database interaction away from the normal flow of the program.
+When we are building an application we use separation of concerns(SoC) to divide responsibilities into distinct sections of code.